 Please see below for recent key statements and updates from the SQA on the 2019/2020 academic year:

 On 19 June, the SQA published a statement and guidance relating to the appeals process for this year's national qualifications:

 On 3 June, the SQA provided a new update on the alternative certification model for this year's national qualifications:

 We will continue to be guided by the Scottish Government and the SQA for the 2020/2021 national qualifications.

 Individual schools will have their own arrangements to ensure children and young people are ready to settle into their new surroundings, they will share this information with you before the start of term.

-We will provide an update on breakfast and afterschool clubs as soon as this is published.
 The Scottish Government’s latest guidance on out of school care can be viewed here.